 Tip #2: Create Processes for Them to Follow

-When hiring an employee to take over work you typically do, you'll need to establish an easy-to-follow process they'll take to complete the work.
-Keep in mind that how you do things might not work for someone else.
+When hiring an employee to take over the work you typically do, you'll need to establish an easy-to-follow process they'll take to complete the work.
+Remember that how you do things might not work for someone else.
 You'll need to be open to changes in your process to accommodate the needs of those you hire.

-In that case, your process would be gathering together the necessary information and presenting it in a way that a contractor can easily take what you put together and give you what you want.
+In that case, your process would be gathering the necessary information and presenting it so that a contractor can easily take what you put together and give you what you want.

 Tip #3: Brush up on Your Leadership Skills